NrgXnat/xsync/README.md

 # ChangeLog #

-## Version 1.5.0-SNAPSHOT  As of March 14, 2022 ##
+## Version 1.5.0  As of October 11, 2022 ##

-Added a synchronization tab on the subject report page.
+* Added a synchronization tab on the subject report page.
 The subject meta-data and the resources at the subject level can be synced on demand.
 Experiments will not sync.
 Only Site Admins/Project Owners and Members can start the re-sync
+* Removed eval filter type

+**Requires XNAT 1.8.3 or newer**

 ## Version 1.4.0  As of March 4, 2021 ##